irthomasthomas/Observer/README.md

 Download Ollama for the best compatibility.

 Observer can connect directly to any server that provides a `v1/chat/completions` endpoint.

-Set the `Custom Model Server URL` on the App to vLLM, llama.cpp or any OpenAI compatible endpoint if not using Ollama.
+IMPORTANT: Set the `Custom Model Server URL` on the App to vLLM, llama.cpp or any OpenAI compatible endpoint if not using Ollama.

+NOTE: Your browser app sends the request to `localhost:3838` which the ObserverApp proxies to your `Custom Model Server URL`, this is because of CORS.

 ## Option 2: Full Docker Setup (Deprecated)